Jokendo-collab/paradisefish/README.md

-# General steps in assembling the fish genome
+# Genome assembly process
+- [x] Run jellyfish on the raw illumina reads to assess the genome features such as predicted genome size, heterozygosity/homozygosity, PCR duplication rates
+- [x] Run the assemblers which for our case we used hifiasm and verkko to do the trio binning assembly.

-- [x] Assemble the reads in Trio binning mode using Hifiasm and Verkko.
-The reads were also assembled with verkko without trio binning to compare which assembly method works best on our data
+- [x] The performance of the above assemblers was compared in trio and none trio mode.
+The results were then compared to findout which assembler works best on our data
 - [x] Assess the assembly quality using Merquiry and T2T polishing: Doing QV estimates on trio and non-trio mode
 - [x] Align the long reads to the assembled genomes using winnowmap using the recommended settings
-- [ ] Run BUSCO on the data
+- [ ] Run BUSCO on the data to assess the assembly completeness
 - [x] Assess the assembly correctness using IGV

 # Genomescope result and interpratation